What is IAATO?

 Guidelines

-IAATO's guidelines cover all parts of Antarctic tourism, including wildlife-watching, emergency evacuation, staff-to-passenger ratios and restrictions on numbers of people ashore.
-Often, the guidelines go above and beyond the minimum requirement, not just to reduce impact but be an active force for good.
+IAATO's guidelines cover all parts of Antarctic tourism, including wildlife-watching, emergency evacuation, staff-to-passenger ratios and restrictions on the number of people ashore.
+Often, the guidelines go above and beyond the minimum requirement, not just to reduce impact but to be an active force for good.

 Recent updates include: